melt-umn/melt-website/content/silver/concepts/unique-refs.md

 ---
-title: Partial Decoration
+title: Unique references
 weight: 300
 ---

 {{< toc >}}

-Partially decorated references are an extension to Silver's notion of [references to decorated trees](/silver/concepts/decorated-vs-undecorated).
+Unique references are an extension to Silver's notion of [references to decorated trees](/silver/concepts/decorated-vs-undecorated).

-**NOTE**: This feature is more experimental than average, and is subject to change!
+**NOTE**: This feature is under active development.
+This documentation is somewhat incomplete and will be revised soon.

 ## The Exponential Redecoration Problem and `decExpr`